BookDisorder/bookdisorder.github.io/content/posts/hello-world-part-2.md

 I'm currently working on the Google Cloud Data Analytics Certificate through [Google Cloud Skills Boost](https://www.cloudskillsboost.google/).
 It's got me thinking: maybe I should move the site to Google Cloud?

 Potential advantages:
-- **More control:** I'd have more control over the server enviroment and configurations.
+- **More control:** I'd have more control over the server environment and configurations.
 - **GCP Integration:** I can play around with integrating other Google Cloud services.
 - **Learning:** It would be a good way to reinforce what I'm learning in the Google Cloud Data Analytics Certificate program.